Counting Data Content Changes

 BIGINT

-The function returns one row per table, even if there is no logged update for this table.
-In this case, stat_rows columns value is 0.
+The function returns one row per table, even if there are no logged changes for this table.
+In this case, the stat_rows column value is 0.

-Most of the time, the stat_first_mark, stat_first_mark_datetime, stat_last_mark and stat_last_mark_datetime columns reference the start and end marks of the requested period.
-But they can contain other values when a table has been added or removed from the tables group during the requested time interval.
+Most of the time, the stat_first_mark, stat_first_mark_datetime, stat_last_mark, and stat_last_mark_datetime columns reference the start and end marks of the requested period.
+However, they can contain other values when a table has been added or removed from the table group during the requested mark interval.

-If a table is removed from its group and later re-assigned to it during the resquested time frame, several rows are returned in the statistics.
-In this case, stat_first_time_id and stat_last_time_id columns can used to reliably sort these multiple time slices (internal server clock fluctuations may produce consecutive stat_first_datetime or stat_last_datetime not always in ascending order).
+If a table is removed from its group and later reassigned to it during the requested time frame, multiple rows are returned in the statistics.
+In this case, the stat_first_time_id and stat_last_time_id columns can be used to reliably sort these multiple time slices (internal server clock fluctuations may produce consecutive stat_first_datetime or stat_last_datetime values that are not always in ascending order).

-It is possible to easily execute more precise requests on these statistics.
-For instance, it is possible to get the number of database updates by application schema, with a statement like:
+It is possible to execute more precise queries on these statistics.
+For example, to get the number of database updates by application schema, use a statement like:

 GROUP BY stat_schema;

-There is no need for log table scans to get these statistics.
+There is no need to scan log tables to get these statistics.
 For this reason, they are delivered quickly.

-But returned values may be approximative (in fact over-estimated).
-This occurs in particular when transactions executed between both requested marks have performed table updates before being cancelled.
+However, returned values may be approximate (in fact, overestimated).
+This occurs when transactions executed between the requested marks have performed table updates before being canceled.

 Using the emaj_log_stat_groups() function, log statistics can be obtained for several groups at once:

-Scanning log tables brings a more detailed information, at a higher response time cost.
-So can we get fully detailed statistics with the following SQL statement:
+Scanning log tables provides more detailed information at a higher response time cost.
+Full detailed statistics can be obtained with the following SQL statement:

-The function returns a set of rows, whose type is named emaj.emaj_detailed_log_stat_type, and that contains the following columns:
+The function returns a set of rows of type emaj.emaj_detailed_log_stat_type containing the following columns:

 Column